Mastering the Wyckoff Trading Method: Step-by-Step Tutorial

 What is the Wyckoff Method?

-Developed in the early 1930s by Richard Wyckoff, this method is a combination of principles and chart schematics that aim to identify the market structure and forecast power trends in the early stages.
-The Wyckoff method can be applied to every financial market.
+Developed in the early 1930s by Richard Wyckoff, this method combines principles and chart schematics to identify market structure and predict major trends in their early stages.
+The Wyckoff method can be applied to all financial markets.

-Starting by the 3 fundamental Wyckoff laws, an analysis of the 4 phases of the market, detailed accumulation/distribution schematics, and finally, the 5-step method.
+□ This analysis starts with the 3 fundamental Wyckoff laws, then reviews the 4 market phases, followed by detailed accumulation/distribution schematics, and concludes with the 5-step method.

 Wyckoff Three Laws